Top 15 Benefits Of Total Quality Management (TQM)

 Commitment from Leadership

 Leadership commitment is crucial for the successful implementation of TQM.
-Top management must not only endorse TQM but also actively participate in its processes.
+Top management must endorse TQM and actively participate in its processes.
 This commitment demonstrates the importance of quality and motivates employees to follow suit.
 Leaders should communicate the vision, allocate resources, and establish quality as a core value.
 For instance, a CEO might regularly discuss quality metrics during meetings and lead by example by participating in quality improvement projects.

 Employee Involvement